GA4 Dashboard Guide: Build One People Actually Use

 Get Started

 Ready to build GA4 dashboards without the manual work?
-Get started with Anomaly AI — connect your GA4 property and have an AI analyst build your first dashboard in minutes.
+Get started with Anomaly AI — connect your GA4 property, describe the dashboard you need, and review the logic behind every chart before you share it.

 Ready to Try AI Data Analysis?